 Delivery Truck Collision Injuries

-Most people assume that truck accidents only involve 18-wheelers.
+Most people assume that delivery truck accidents only involve 18-wheelers.
 However, smaller delivery trucks can also endanger drivers.
 Delivery drivers face constant pressure to meet delivery deadlines and are often driving long distances for extended periods.
 As a result, there have been many cases of delivery drivers colliding with parked cars, running other vehicles off the road, or causing head-on collisions.
-Other motorists can also cause an accident while attempting to merge, running a red light, or rear-ending another vehicle.
+Other motorists can also cause accidents involving delivery trucks while attempting to merge, running a red light, or rear-ending another vehicle.
 The weight of delivery vehicles’ cargo is added force against other cars in an accident, causing severe injuries for the other driver and passengers involved.

 Typical injuries resulting from collisions with delivery trucks include: